rebelsky/sams-assorted-musings-reflections/group-of-grinnell-students.md

 [7] There's a separate URS in the Biological and Psychological sciences.

+[8] Given that there were no CS students attending, why was I there?
+Because Grinnell is required to send a faculty representative and, a few years ago, we agreed to rotate between Chemistry, Physics, and CS.
+This year, it was CS's turn and, as chair of CS, it was my responsibility.
+So I accompanied five Physicists and six Chemists to the meeting.

+[9] Okay, the odds are that I would have missed TEDxGrinnell for the Swim Meeting.
+HOwever, it's nice to pretend.

-[8] The students who help out in Science classes are called "mentors" because we think of them as more than just "teaching assistants".
+[10] The students who help out in Science classes are called "mentors" because we think of them as more than just "teaching assistants".
 Mentors not only run evening review sessions, they serve as resources for their students to help them think about thriving in the sciences.

-[9] CA = "Community Assistant", what Grinnell decided to call the Student Assistants in the dorms this year.
+[11] CA = "Community Assistant", what Grinnell decided to call the Student Assistants in the dorms this year.

-[10] Yeah, I know, this paragraph seems to abruptly switch topics midway through.
+[12] Yeah, I know, this paragraph seems to abruptly switch topics midway through.
 Deal.

+[13] This footnote is intentionally left blank [14,15].

+[14] Well, almost blank.

+[15] I wonder if it's time to stop the "footnote 13" joke.

-[11] Or, conversely, that some students talked less than others.
+[16] Or, conversely, that some students talked less than others.